demis001/redscheduler/README.rst

 Not nearly as comprehensive as using a full blown scheduler like PBS or SGE, but aims at being lightweight and simple.

-Documentation will be hosted on Read The Docs `here <http://redscheduler.readthedocs.org>`_ sometime
+Documentation is hosted on Read The Docs `here <http://redscheduler.readthedocs.org>`_